mjhborja/apply_stimuli_propagation_apb_part_2_uvm/README.md

 [8] C. Cummings and A. Salz, “SystemVerilog Event Regions, Race Avoidance & Guidelines,” Synopsys User Group (SNUG), Sep.
 2006.
 Accessed: Jan.
 22, 2023.
 [Online].
 Available: http://www.sunburst-design.com/papers/CummingsSNUG2006Boston_SystemVerilog_Events.pdf

 ## Note to reader
 The review content, including references to the original source code, analysis, diagrams, annotations otherwise stated and overall presentation of the topic, is Martin's original contribution.
-The base line source code referenced from EDA Playground and the ARM timing diagrams in Figure 5 through 9, for this post, are not Martin's work.
+The base line source code referenced from EDA Playground.
+The base line ARM timing diagrams that Martin annotated in Figure 5 through 9 are property of ARM.